sontn/nhagiaodich/content/posts/2023/tungkinh.md

 I am a confident trader

-I am a congident trader
+I am a confident trader

 I am a confident trader